 Inflation just hit a 40-year high and most people have experienced its effects first-hand at gas stations, grocery stores, coffee shops and everywhere in between.
 Whether you’re buying a new car or simply doing a grocery run, you’re likely paying at least 7.9% more.
 These price hikes are so substantial that Bloomberg estimates the average family will need an extra $5,200 this year to cover rising costs.
+Know which items will face the most significant price hikes so you can budget effectively.

-There isn’t much consumers can do about inflation.
-But knowing which items will face the most significant price hikes can help you budget more effectively.
 The Bureau of Labor Statistics (BLS) Consumer Price Index (CPI) report outlines the product categories most impacted by inflation, making it a great resource.

 We’ve summarized the categories with the highest price percentage increases and how to get around them.
 But first, let’s take a look at the basics of inflation and what might be causing it.